beshu-tech/readonlyrest-docs/elasticsearch.md

       search_user_base_DN: "ou=People,dc=example2,dc=com"
       search_groups_base_DN: "ou=Groups,dc=example2,dc=com"
 ```

+#### Nested LDAP groups support

+Let's imagine we have the following groups in LDAP:
+* `employees`
+* `it`
+* `developers`
+* `sales`
+* `managers`

+And there is `John Dev` who is assigned to `developers` groups and `Alize Man` whos group is `managers`.

+Moreover, we know that:
+* to `it` group belongs all users who are `developers`
+* to `sales` group belongs all users who are `managers`
+* to `employees` groups belongs all users who are from `it` or `sales`

+The groups configuration like the above, in ROR, we call nested LDAP groups.

+By default, when ROR searches for eg. `John Dev`'s groups, it is going to get the `developers` group only.
+But taking into consideration the nested groups configuration, we know that `John Dev` belongs to the following groups: `developers`, `it` & `employees`.
+Sometimes it'd be nice to have them all available in ROR's LDAP authorization rule.

+ROR extracts nested groups by making additional search queries to LDAP.
+It asks LDAP: *tell me which groups `developers` belongs to?*.
+LDAP should return: `it`.
+Then ROR asks again: *so, tell me which groups `it` belongs to?*.
+LDAP answers: `employees`.
+And again, ROR asks: *Tell me which groups `empoyees` belongs to?*.
+LDAP should say: *no groups found*.
+And this is the point where ROR stops.
+ROR did additional 3 queries to LDAP to establish that `John Dev` belongs additionally to `it` and `employees` group.

+As you probably noticed, enabling nested groups extraction can be costly.
+ROR obviously tries to do its best to reduce the cost eg. by caching (if cache is enabled) or extracting each unique group always only once during the groups call handling.
+To reduce the cost more, you can define the depth of the extraction by providing `nested_groups_depth` (the presence of the setting enables the feature, so you have to configure it to enable the nested groups extraction).

+Let's say we configured it like that: `nested_groups_depth: 1`.
+In the example above ROR asks only once: *tell me which groups `developers` belongs to?*.
+After the LDAP's response: `it` there won't be any more queries.
+That's because of the depth equaled 1.

 #### ROR with LDAP - examples
 In this example, users' credentials are validated via LDAP.
 The groups associated with each validated user, are resolved using the same LDAP server.